hosseinishr/E-shop_Recommender_Engine/README.md

 This has been illustrated in the next section using the test dataset.

-# 4- Deploy the the recommender engine
+# 4- Deploy the recommender engine

 ## Step 4.1: Creaitng the list of customers
 This list is created using the test dataset prepared in Section 2 (Discover the data).